atrac17/Integer_Video_Modes/ini/pre-cfg ini/README.md

 ![logo](https://user-images.githubusercontent.com/32810066/128452226-e23e1552-abb7-434b-92e1-b4b35a23a5af.png)

-# Pre-Configured .ini File Information
+# Pre-configured .ini files

-## Note:

-If a custom video mode is not applied to an Arcade core, I have no control over this.
-I do not maintain the MiSTerFPGA framework repository or core repositories available in MiSTer-devel or jtbin.

-The common name in the core is dictated by the core author.
-Occasionally, a change may occur that breaks this feature.
-Report the issue in the author's core repository.

-In the interim, you can utilize the setname provided in the .mra file if necessary.
-For example, `[jt1942]` would become `[1942]` per the setname provided in the .mra file.
+# Important notes

+- The default display resolution for the MiSTer.ini should always be 720p when utilizing custom video modes.

+- Custom video modes are applied by the MiSTerFPGA framework, by matching the loaded core's common name against an .ini section name.

+- I do not maintain the MiSTerFPGA framework, so do not report problems with it to me.
+Instead, open an issue here: https://github.com/MiSTer-devel/Template_MiSTer/issues

+- I do not maintain the MiSTer cores, so do not report problems with them to me.
+Instead, find the core's GitHub repository and open an issue against it there.

+- If an arcade core refuses to match up against its .ini section, you can try a workaround:
+   - Change the .ini section name to match the ROM setname provided by a specific game's .mra file.
+   - For example, `[jt1942]` (the core name) would become `[1942]` (the ROM set name).

+# Detailed information

 <details>